brad-sf/tool-build-start-kit/README.md

 ### Vagrant
-`vagrant up` can be used for quick development.
+`vagrant up` can be used for quick development pre-dev phase.
+Vagrant will serve .html file from the Project.Web folder at http://localhost:8080 The Apache in Vagrant is configured to parse .html files with PHP so we can use include script such as `<?php include '_includes/head.html'; ?>`